zaiisao/Documentation/en/Real-time-Messaging/messaging_web.md

 ## Try the demo

-We provide an open-source demo project on GitHub, [Agora-RTM-Tutorial-Web](https://github.com/AgoraIO/RTM/tree/master/Agora-RTM-Tutorial-Web), which implements an elementary messaging system.
-You can try this demo out and view our source code:
+You can try out [Agora RTM Tutorial for Web](https://webdemo.agora.io/agora-web-showcase/examples/Agora-RTM-Tutorial-Web/), which implements an elementary messaging system.
+We've made it open-source on GitHub.
+You can view the souce code [here](https://github.com/AgoraIO/RTM/tree/master/Agora-RTM-Tutorial-Web).

 ## Prerequisites